ChrysKoum/HomAlert/README.md

 ### Debugging Tips

 - **Logs**: Check application logs for error messages.
-- **Breakpoints**: Use breakpoints to step through code and identify issues.
+- **Breakpoints**: Use breakpoints to step through code and identify issues using console.log or logger.